 The Foundation for Enhancing Communities in partnership with the United Way of the Capital Region are providing emergency funds for basic needs to nonprofits on the front lines in Franklin, Cumberland, Dauphin, Lebanon, Perry and Northern York Counties.
 Click below for additional details.

-Also available is the U.S. Chamber Foundation's "Resilience in a Box" virtual resource, which includes free information such as a Business Preparedness Checklist, the Top 20 Tips for Business Preparedness, and a Business Disaster Resilience 101 Workbook.
+The U.S. Chamber Foundation has provided "Resilience in a Box," a virtual resource which includes free information such as a Business Preparedness Checklist, the Top 20 Tips for Business Preparedness, and a Business Disaster Resilience 101 Workbook.

 U.S. Chamber's Coronavirus Emergency Loans Small Business Guide and Checklist

 Congress has approved $350 billion in emergency loans for small businesses to help them keep workers employed.
 In fact, if small businesses maintain or later restore their payrolls, they may not have to repay some — or possibly any — of the loan.
 Here’s a guide and checklist from the U.S. Chamber of Commerce to help your small business through the process.

 Scammers are taking advantage of fears surrounding the Coronavirus.
 The Federal Trade Commission has issued some tips to help you keep scammers at bay.
 They include:

 - Ignore online offers for vaccinations and home test kits

 - Fact-check information

 - Don't click on links from sources you don't know

 See the complete list with detailed information by clicking below.